holzig/spacetaxi/README.md

   * Search by maximum stops or travel time: `taxi max --type=time --value 29 Sirius Sirius`

 As already mentioned you can use the help system to see a more options and explanation `taxi --help`.

+### Assumptions
+The current interstellar highway structure only supports travel time in full hours, as a experience space traveller should know.